Chemo-Dynamical Tagging in the Outskirts: The Origins of Stellar Substructures in the Magellanic Clouds: Results

 In the case of the $\alpha$-elements O, Mg, Si and [(Mg+Si+Ca)/Fe], we find the H1 mean value to be higher than that of the LMC abundance distribution trend, but the trend is just within the error bar for H1 (Figures \ref{alpha} and \ref{light}).
 We note that the individual stars have a wide [Fe/H] range in H1, and we can observe that one or two stars (depending on the elements) out of the 7 stars in H1 are right on or below the LMC trend for these elements.
 Ca is the $\alpha$-element that shows the best agreement with the LMC (see Figures \ref{trend_comp_Nid} and \ref{alpha}).

-With respect to the light elements C and N (see Figure \ref{light}), the median values for the H1 stars are higher than that for the LMC trend, and a similar behavior is seen for the Fe-peak elements where for the H1 stars the V, Cr, Mn and Co abundance ratios are higher not only in comparison to the other regions, but even when contrasted with the MW (see Figure \ref{iron}).
+With respect to the light elements (C+N), C and N (see Figure \ref{light}), the median values for the H1 stars are higher than that for the LMC trend, and a similar behavior is seen for the Fe-peak elements where for the H1 stars the V, Cr, Mn and Co abundance ratios are higher not only in comparison to the other regions, but even when contrasted with the MW (see Figure \ref{iron}).
+Regarding cerium (Ce), we observe a slightly elevated value for H1 (only one star) in comparison to the trend-lines of the MCs.
 We note, however, that in some cases the number of stars with measurements of these elements and with S/N $>$ 60 is only between one and three stars.

 H2 is the closest region to both the centers of the LMC and the SMC, among the six regions of interest, at $\sim$11\dgr from each galaxy (see Figure \ref{prof_LMC_SMC}) and it has the highest number of member stars of the six regions (27 stars).
 The Vector Point diagram of the proper motions (Figure \ref{Proper_Motion}) shows that most of the H2 stars are in between the distributions of LMC and SMC stars.
 Thus, its member stars, due to their distance to both the SMC and LMC center (at about 11\dgr from each) and their PM could be related to either galaxy.
 However, \citet{Nidever2011} determined a projected galactocentric distance of 10 kpc (10\degr) as the limit for SMC membership.
 Therefore, if belonging to the SMC, H2 could be an extreme, outlying SMC field or it could contain extratidal stars from the perturbed SMC.